Heath123/pakkit/README.md

 # pakkit

-A WIP packet monitor for Minecraft wriiten in Electron.
+A WIP packet monitor for Minecraft writen in Electron.

 # Running